 If a subject line is too long, it will get cut off and your reader will not know what the email is about (and could ignore it).

-Another reason for opening an email is if the subject line is addressed to the recipient, as subject lines personalized with a recipient’s first name, for example, can lift open rates by 20%!
+Another reason for opening an email is if the subject line is addressed to the recipient, as subject lines personalized with a recipient’s first name, for example, can lift open rates by as much as 20%!

 Here's some ideas for you to start testing with: